SimplyWallSt/Company-Analysis-Model/MODEL.markdown

   **Data point**                          |**Notes**
   --------------------------------------- |--------------------------------------------------------------------------------
-  Normalized diluted Earnings per Share   |(Annual, last reported),converted to the currency of the listing if different.
+  GAAP Earnings per Share   |(Annual, last reported),converted to the currency of the listing if different.
   Share price                             |End of day in the currency of the listing

 ##### CHECK \#3: Is the PE ratio less than the market average but still greater than 0?